-The environment was observed and there was evidence of infection prevention and control measures (IPC) in place such as Personal Protective Equipment (PPE) which was available for staff.
+The environment was observed and there was evidence of infection prevention and control measures (IPC) in place such as personal protective equipment (PPE) which was available for staff.
 Other infection prevention and control measures were in place, which included supplies of liquid soap and hand towels mounted on the wall and foot pedal operated bins.
-Wall mounted hand sanitisers were strategically located throughout the day care setting.
-There were numerous laminated posters displayed throughout the day care setting to remind staff of good hand washing procedures and the correct method for donning (putting on) and doffing (taking off) PPE.
+Hand sanitisers were strategically located throughout the day care setting.

-Discussion with the day care worker and staff identified that they had a good understanding of the procedure to follow in the event of service users or staff being diagnosed with Covid-19.
+Discussion with the manager and staff identified that they had a good understanding of the procedure to follow in the event of service users or staff being diagnosed with Covid-19.
 We discussed the provision of mandatory training specific to IPC measures with staff.
 Staff confirmed that they had undertaken IPC training and that the training provided them with the necessary skills and knowledge to care for and support service users.
 A review of staff training records confirmed that staff had received training in IPC and Covid-19 awareness including the donning and doffing of PPE.
-The day care worker confirmed that management were monitoring progress with overall mandatory training to ensure full compliance.
+The manager confirmed that management were monitoring progress with overall mandatory training to ensure full compliance.